gadget114514/nrf52-freertos-helloworld/README.md

 ## nRF52832 app development boilerplate

-boilerplate repository for app development with cmake, freertos, gcc on nRF 52832.
+boilerplate repository for app development with cmake, freertos, gcc on nRF52832.

 ## Config for your SDK location